 Currently, the disease kills a woman every five minutes in the Commonwealth due to lack of access to vaccines and treatment, but 94 per cent of cases are preventable.

-The Secretariat unveiled its awareness campaign at a high-level virtual event, hosted in partnership with the Commonwealth Foundation on the fringes of 2020 London Global Cancer Week (LGCW).
+The Secretariat unveiled its awareness campaign at the high-level virtual event, hosted in partnership with the Commonwealth Foundation and the organisers of the 2020 London Global Cancer Week (LGCW).
 The campaign was one of the highlights of this year's LGCW - a key contributor to the global fight against cancer.

 The campaign features former Nigerian Health Minister Isaac Adewole, Bangladeshi actress Jaya Ahsan, England’s National Health Services Cancer Director Cally Palmer, New Zealand’s National Cancer Control Director Diana Sarfati and many others.

 Commonwealth Secretary-General Patricia Scotland said: “Imagine sitting in front of a doctor and hearing the dreaded words: ‘you have cancer’.
 Imagine having to break the news to your family.
 These were the heart-wrenching, devastating moments that we shared with our survivors last week.

 “Their stories underscored the urgent need for the Commonwealth to work with international advocates to raise awareness of this public health crisis, which affects every family, community and social class.

 “Cervical cancer is particularly rampant in our member countries.
 The Commonwealth accounts for one-third of the world’s population, but 40 per cent of global incidences and 43 per cent of mortality from cervical cancer.”

 She described these largely avoidable deaths as a “real tragedy” which can be prevented and treated.